-SOLICITED BY THE BOARD OF DIRECTORS FOR USE AT THE 2007 ANNUAL MEETING OF STOCKHOLDERS OF VECTOR GROUP LTD.
+SOLICITED BY THE BOARD OF DIRECTORS FOR USE AT THE 2008 ANNUAL MEETING OF STOCKHOLDERS OF VECTOR GROUP LTD.

-The undersigned stockholder of Vector Group Ltd. (the "Company") hereby constitutes and appoints each of Marc N. Bell and J. Bryant Kirkland III attorney and proxy of the undersigned, with power of substitution, to attend, vote and act for the undersigned at the 2007 Annual Meeting of Stockholders of the Company, a Delaware corporation, to be held at the Bank of America Tower, 100 S.E.
-Second Street, 19th Floor Auditorium, Miami, Florida 33131 on Wednesday, June 13, 2007 at 11:00 a.m. local time, and at any adjournments or postponements thereof, with respect to the following on the reverse side of this proxy card and, in their discretion, on such other matters as may properly come before the meeting and at any adjournments or postponements thereof.
+The undersigned stockholder of Vector Group Ltd. (the "Company") hereby constitutes and appoints each of Marc N. Bell and J. Bryant Kirkland III attorney and proxy of the undersigned, with power of substitution, to attend, vote and act for the undersigned at the 2008 Annual Meeting of Stockholders of the Company, a Delaware corporation, to be held at the Bank of America Tower, 100 S.E.
+Second Street, 19th Floor Auditorium, Miami, Florida 33131 on Tuesday, May 27, 2008 at 11:00 a.m. local time, and at any adjournments or postponements thereof, with respect to the following on the reverse side of this proxy card and, in their discretion, on such other matters as may properly come before the meeting and at any adjournments or postponements thereof.

-(Continued and to be signed on the reverse side.)

-The Board of Directors recommends a vote "FOR" the election of directors and "FOR" Proposal 2.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE

-Item 1.
-Election of Directors:

-FOR ALL NOMINEESoWITHHOLD AUTHORITY FOR ALL NOMINEESo

-FOR ALL EXCEPT (See instructions below) o

-Nominees: Bennett S. LeBow, Howard M. Lorber, Ronald J. Bernstein, Henry C. Beinstein, Robert J. Eide, Jeffrey S. Podell and Jean E. Sharpe

-INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here:

-Item 2.
-Proposal to increase authorized Common Stock to 150,000,000 shares:

-Yes o

-Abstain o

-The shares represented by this proxy will be voted in the manner directed by the undersigned stockholder.
-If not otherwise directed, this proxy will be voted FOR the election of the nominees and FOR the increase in authorized Common Stock.

-To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method. o

-Signature of Stockholder

-Date Signature of Stockholder

-NO o

-Date
+matters as may properly come before the meeting and at any adjournments or postponements thereof. on such other (Continued and to be signed on the reverse side.)
+The Board of Directors recommends a vote "FOR" the election of directors.
+PLEASE SIGN, DATE AND RETURN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE Item 1.
+Election of Directors: FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) [ ] [ ] [ ] Nominees: Bennett S. LeBow, Howard M. Lorber, Ronald J. Bernstein, Henry C. Beinstein, Robert J. Eide, Jeff Jean E. Sharpe rey S. Podell and INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and next to each nominee you wish to withhold, as shown here: $\Box$ fill in the circle The shares represented by this proxy will be voted in the manner directed by the undersigned stockholder directed, this proxy will be voted FOR the election of the nominees. : If not otherwise To change the address on your account, please check the box at right and indicate your new address in the address spanote that changes to the registered name( $s$ ) on the account may not be submitted via this method. o ce above.
+Please